 Zeke Zeilian.
 In 1927, the population topped 900, and the voters elected to incorporate.

 During World War 2, three military bases were established in nearby bean fields and unincorporated areas in proximity to Tustin: the Santa Ana Army Air Base, the El Toro Marine Corps Air Station, and the navy's Lighter-Than-Air Base (where the huge hangers housed coast-patrolling blimps).

 In the 1950s, Tustin's growth began in earnest.
 Freeways, quality schools, and post-war industries attracted thousands of people.
 The orchards were developed by builders and by 1970 the population had jumped to 32,000.

 Growth was a painful process as houses replaced orange groves.
 Old-timers and newcomers alike had to adapt to each other, cope with new problems and situations, and expand facilities to handle increased patronage.
 And so tract after tract replaced grove after grove.

 With all the development, the next step was annexations to the City.
 Annexation became the major issue during the period from 1955 to 1965.
 One of the early annexations to the city was the Tustin Union High School campus.
 Although the school was built in 1921, it remained outside the city limits until annexation in 1957.

 During the 1950s the City increased 220% in size with annexations.
 The big leap came in the 1960s when the population increased a whopping 1,012%, going from 2,006 to 22,313 population and the land area increased from 434.23 acres to 2,21477, or a 410% increase.
 Several large annexations greatly increased the city's area between 1971 and 1981.

 The Marine Corps Air Station was annexed to Tustin, adding 2,076 acres to the city.
-A few years later a total of 2,257 acres that had been in the Irvine Ranch agricultural preserve were annexed and are being developed as Tustin Ranch.
+A few years later a total of 2,257 acres that had been in the Irvine Ranch agricultural preserve were annexed and has been developed as Tustin Ranch.